skuzzle/snapshot-tests/README.md

 #### Generating additional context files
 Besides persisting the actual snapshot file, the framework can be advised to generate additional context files via `@SnapshotTestOptions.alwaysPersistActualResult()` and `@SnapshotTestOptions.alwaysPersistRawResult()`.
-Disregarding the outcome of the snapshot assertion, these options will advises the framework to always create a file containing the latest actual test results.
+Disregarding the outcome of the snapshot assertion, these options will advise the framework to always create a file containing the latest actual test results.
 The `..._raw` file will contain the pure serialized actual result without the snapshot header.